fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 What I’m claiming is that inequality is directly tied into rising home-ownership.

-Sometimes people find it quite threatening when I tell them I don’t want to buy a house, especially when I outline why this is so.
+Sometimes people find it quite threatening when I tell them I don't want to buy a house, especially when I outline why this is so.

 To me it’s more than strange that we all buy into the mass hysteria of